-Step 2: Use your white board or similar tool to model what the students will do.
+Step 2: Use your chart paper or whiteboard to model what the students will do.
 Draw a cloud shape.
 Ask student to give you words or phrases that describe the cloud (round, puffy, flat, thin, etc.).
 Record their answers to start a word bank.
 Repeat with a different cloud shape.

 Step 3: Again, find a place where students can observe the current cloud conditions.

 Step 4: Distribute the Cloud Observation Form (PDF).
 Explain to students that as they look at the clouds, they should sketch the shape that they see and write at least one word to describe that cloud.
 Discuss how clouds may shift shapes as the wind blows them across the sky.
 They should do their best to draw the shape they see.

 Step 5: Allow students to look at the sky for a few minutes before they start drawing and recording their observations.
 Then they can start filling in Day 1 on their forms.

 Step 6: As a group, decide what color the clouds are.
 Students should indicate the choice on their forms.
 Next have students count how many clouds they see and record the answer.
 Finally have students indicate whether it is raining or not.

 Step 7: Collect the sheets and keep them until the next observation day.

 Step 1: Repeat the cloud observation (Steps 3-7 above) for two more days.
 Review the directions each day before beginning.
 During and after observation ask students what changes they see in the clouds from day to day.

 Step 2: After the final observation period on Day 4, gather the students together.